 Shortly after The Testament of Dr. Mabuse was completed and ready for release, the Nazi party became concerned with the film's terrifying vision of a submissive community held under the spell of an absolute authority, so much so that the film was banned outright.
 But Mabuse's vibrant aesthetic still had its admirers, including Joseph Goebbels.
 When Fritz Lang famously met with Goebbels at the Ministry of Propaganda on March 25, 1933, Hitler's crony offered the famous director a position as head of the German film industry.
 Smelling a trap, Lang fled the country to Paris and then to the United States, where he enjoyed a near 30-year career making films, many of them corrosive studies of human frailty that often mirrored the Nazi rise to power.

 If there's a single iconic moment that best summarizes Lang's aesthetic and philosophical outlook it's the sight of Gloria Grahame's hideously disfigured face falling to one side at the end of 1953's The Big Heat, a dynamic representation of the duality between good and evil.
 When the thug played by Lee Marvin throws hot coffee in his girlfriend's face, he essentially triggers her capacity for kindness; in a sense, her physical ugliness opens her eyes to the ugliness of the world.
-A similar duality seems to exist between The Testament of Dr. Mabuse and Fury: If, according to Noel Murray of The Onion, the latter evokes “how human frailty gives fascism room to grow,” one could say the latter articulates how fascism gives human frailty room to grow.
+A similar duality seems to exist between The Testament of Dr. Mabuse and Fury: If, according to Noel Murray of The A.V.
+Club, the latter evokes “how human frailty gives fascism room to grow,” one could say the latter articulates how fascism gives human frailty room to grow.

 Katherine Grant (Sylvia Sidney) moves cross-country to a small town in order to finance her future with boyfriend Joe Wilson (Spencer Tracy), but their vision of the American Dream is squashed when Joe arrives in town with his pet dog and is arrested and jailed by deputy Bugs Meyers (Walter Brennan) for alleged kidnapping.
 Only a bag of peanuts and a $5 bill that feeds the local rumor mill links him to the crime, but that's enough for an angry mob to indict Joe and burn the local prison down with him inside.
 When the real kidnappers come forward, 22 people are brought to trial for Joe's murder.
 Except no murder was actually committed: Having escaped the prison fire, a revenge-obsessed Joe now conspires with his brothers to feed the prosecution the necessary evidence to hang his victimizers.